elgrons/GratShiftSaveApi.Solution/README.md

 ### Sample JSON Response

-For an instance of a GratShift:
+For an instance of creating a GratShift entry:
 ```
 {
   "gratShiftId": 1,